Brighton, Colorado

-Brighton is a home rule municipality city located in Adams and Weld counties, Colorado, United States.
-Brighton is the county seat of Adams County and a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
-The city population was 40,083 at the 2020 United States Census with 39,718 residing in Adams County and 365 residing in Weld County.
+Brighton is a home rule city located in Adams and Weld counties, Colorado, United States.
+Brighton is the county seat of Adams County and is a part of the Denver-Aurora, CO Combined Statistical Area and the Front Range Urban Corridor.
+The city population was 40,083 at the 2020 United States census with 39,718 residing in Adams County and 365 residing in Weld County.

 History

+Brighton was founded as a stage/railroad depot and farming community named Hughes.
+The Hughes, Colorado Territory, post office opened on April 13, 1871, Colorado became a state on August 1, 1876, and the Hughes post office was renamed Brighton on August 4, 1879.
 The town was named for Brighton Beach, New York.
-Brighton was founded in the 1870s as a stage/railroad depot and farming community.
-The town was originally named Hughes Station.

-The town was incorporated in 1887.
-Among the notable scholars born there are Richard Ling, founding editor of Mobile Media & Communication, currently the Shaw Foundation Professor of Media Technology at Nanyang Technological University, and Max Pfeffer, Senior Associate Dean of the Cornell University College of Agriculture and Life Sciences.

-Michael Martinez serves as the current city manager.
+The Town of Brighton was incorporated on September 1, 1887.
+Adams County was created on April 15, 1901, with Brighton as its seat.

 Geography

-Brighton is a suburb of Denver.
+Brighton is a suburb of Denver located at coordinates 39.9853°N 104.8205°W at an elevation of 4987 ft.